codefellows-seattle-javascript-401d12/15-basic_auth/README.md

 This project creates a user and a gallery while authenticating user using [Express.js](http://expressjs.com/) and [MongoDB](https://docs.mongodb.com/).
 Users send a POST request to create user and GET request to authenticate sign in through the terminal.
 Once a user has been created and receives a token, they are able to send requests to the gallery enpoints.
 When sending User POST requests, use filepath `/api/signup`.
 When sending User GET requests, use filepath `/api/signin`.
-When sending POST request, use filepath `/api/gallery`.
+When sending Gallery requests, use filepath `/api/gallery`.
 You will need [HTTPie](https://httpie.org/) to send requests through the terminal.

 ## How to run